 Hence, the potential difference across each capacitor is 40V.

-(1) What will be the total capacitance of this combination?
+(1) What is the total capacitance of the combination?

 (1) Given, C1 = 2pF, C2 = 3pF and C3 = 4pF.